 Meet the team

 Unseen Tours is a not-for-profit social enterprise run by a board of directors.
-The brilliant Jesse handles all the day-to-day coordination work behind-the-scenes.
 And of course, our incredible team of tour guides is at the centre of everything we do.

-Each director also works in partnership with a guide, meeting with them regularly to provide any necessary personal support.
+The directors work in close partnership with the guides, meeting with them regularly to provide any necessary personal support.